Probing for Knowledge Attribution in Large Language Models: Attribution Classification

 \subsection{Out-of-distribution Datasets}

-All classifiers are first trained on \textsc{AttriWiki} and then evaluated on $2{,}000$ samples from two external QA datasets that isolate the retrieval source.
+All classifiers are first trained on \textsc{AttriWiki} and then evaluated on $2{,}000$ samples from two external QA datasets.
+The best classifier is additionally compared against the probe of \citet{tighidet2024probinglanguagemodelsknowledge} on conflicting scenarios.
 All samples include a single demonstration line to enforce output format (see \cref{app:oneshot-prompts}).

+\paragraph{\textsc{ParaRel} \citep{elazar-etal-2021-measuring}.}To situate our approach relative to \citet{tighidet2024probinglanguagemodelsknowledge}, we evaluate on prompts derived from \textsc{ParaRel}, a structured dataset of factual \textsc{(subject, relation, object)} triples sourced from Wikidata.
+Each triple is converted into a probing prompt consisting of a counter-factual statement contradicting the model's parametric knowledge, followed by a query over the same subject--relation pair.
+Labels are assigned based on whether the model's response matches the planted counter-object (\textsc{CK}) or the true parametric object (\textsc{PK}), other answers are ignored.
+Relations are grouped into eight semantic categories.